 Unfortunately, most insurances don’t cover relationship therapy.
 This is outside of my control.
 Rather than try to submit a claim and have it rejected and then present you with a large bill to cover the costs, I’d rather be upfront about this to avoid unpleasant surprises.
 All fees for couples therapy are private pay only: cash, check or credit card.

 Please click here for more detailed information regarding rates.

 It’s my understanding that relationship distress is not considered a medical condition and therefore is not covered by a medical insurance plan.

 Nothing has changed really.
 Some therapists have decided to use a diagnosis code that is covered by insurance in order to get insurance to pay the claim.
 I see this as unethical, however, and am not willing to accept the risks associated with doing that (it could be considered insurance fraud which carries with it hefty fines and consequences).

-With a few exceptions, I typically maintain an open door policy.
-You are welcome to come back to counseling for a "check up" to make sure you’re still on the right path or to begin therapy again with a new problem should the need arise.
+With a few exceptions, I maintain an open-door policy.
+You are welcome to come back to counseling for a “checkup” to make sure you’re still on the right path or to begin therapy again with a new problem should the need arise.